jieunkim1211/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD student in the Department of Political Science at the University of California, Berkeley.
+bio: I am a PhD Candidate in the Department of Political Science at the University of California, Berkeley.

 interests:
 - Chinese Bureaucracy